bradfonseca/Emacs-Init-File/README.md

 <elisp code here>
 ```

-I stil like :coffee:, :pizza:, Emacs, and wombats.
+I like :coffee:, :pizza:, Emacs, and wombats.